Tips for a Safe, Comfortable Flight

-Air travel is generally safe for pregnant women, as long as there are no complications with the pregnancy and the expecting woman is not flying too close to her due date.
-However, traveling pregnant does come with some warnings, such as an increased risk of blood clots and Deep Vein Thrombosis (DVT), especially during long flights.
-To ensure safe and comfortable air travel when pregnant, follow these tips from the Cheapflights team.
+If you’re looking to book a vacation to relax during your pregnancy, you’re in luck: air travel is generally considered safe for pregnant women.
+As long as there are no complications with the pregnancy and the expecting woman is not flying too close to her due date, flying should present few issues.
+However, traveling while pregnant does come with a few warnings, such as an increased risk of blood clots and Deep Vein Thrombosis (DVT) – especially during long flights.
+To ensure safe and comfortable air travel for both the baby and mommy-to-be, follow these tips from the Cheapflights team.

 Quick tips for healthy air travel while pregnant

-- Travel with at least one companion who also has your emergency contact info in addition to your doctor’s number programmed into his or her phone.
+- Travel with at least one companion who also has your emergency contact information.
+Before you take off, make sure your doctor’s number is programmed into his or her phone.

 - Carry documentation with your expected date of delivery, doctor’s contact info, and your blood type.

 - Stay hydrated.
-Dehydration on airplanes can be worse when you’re pregnant, so drink plenty of caffeine-free, non-alcoholic fluids before, during, and after the flight.
+Dehydration is always a risk when flying, especially for expectant mothers.
+Be sure to drink plenty of caffeine-free, non-alcoholic fluids before, during, and after the flight.

 - Wear your seatbelt continuously to minimize risk of injury from unpredictable turbulence.

-- Wear support hose and shoes with adjustable straps in case your feet swell.
+- Wear support hose and comfortable, non-restrictive shoes with adjustable straps in case your feet swell.